Cache Security in NCache: An Overview

 - Refresh cache

 Privileged System Administrator

-The list of authorized users is marinated in security.conf.
-Only a local administrator on that machine can enable security.
+The list of authorized users is added in security.ncconf.
+Administrators of that machine can enable security.
 Users other than those configured as your node administrators are not permitted to perform any management related operation on your node.
 But there is one exception: a user is also granted administrative permissions if he is local system administrator on that system.

 Cache API Level Security